As the world becomes increasingly uncertain, Morgan Stanley (MS) offers stability - The Dwinnex

 Ratios:

-For a better understanding of MS, let’s look at its different ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.17 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 12.21.
+Our analysis of MS’s different ratios will help us gain a deeper understanding of the company.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 1.13 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 11.85.
 In the meantime, Its Debt-to-Equity ratio is 6.96 whereas as Long-Term Debt/Eq ratio is at 2.37.

 Upgrades & Downgrades